ms130/data-vis-2020-04-27/README.md

-# data-vis-2020-04-27
-My R script analysing the data provided in the seminar
+My R script analysing the data provided in the seminar, with plots included